azer89/HelloVulkan/README.md

 ### Gallery

-The images below shows a demo of PBR, IBL, and shadow mapping.
+The images below shows a demo of PBR, IBL, bindless textures, and shadow mapping.

 <img width="850" alt="bindless_shadow_mapping_1" src="https://github.com/azer89/HelloVulkan/assets/790432/c926d003-8df2-464e-a8f7-e04b66494214">

 <img width="850" alt="bindless_shadow_mapping_2" src="https://github.com/azer89/HelloVulkan/assets/790432/7111e3f7-51e2-47fa-9fad-a0a19b4a1f1b">

-The scene rendering utilizes Descriptor Indexing and Draw Indirect.
+Bindless textures is achieved by using Descriptor Indexing and Draw Indirect.
 This enables the storage of all scene textures inside an unbounded array, which allows the descriptors to be bound once at the start of a frame.
-The technique can be considered as __"bindless" rendering__ although the current implementation has yet to use buffer device address which can be used to access SSBOs directly.

 </br>
 </br>